Non-Dilutive Funding

 What counts as non-dilutive funding?

-Federal and state grants (SBIR/STTR, DARPA, ARPA-E), R&D tax credits, revenue-based financing, customer prepayments, and convertible-free debt facilities.
+Government grants for R&D and innovation, R&D tax credits, revenue-based financing, customer prepayments, and debt facilities without convertible features.
 Venture debt is partially dilutive because of warrant coverage, but typically transfers under 1% of equity, so many founders include it in the broader non-dilutive category.

 What is revenue-based financing?